BestTimesToVisit.com Logo

 Roam Transit (Public Bus)

-Banff's public bus system is your lifeline for getting around the townsite and accessing popular trailheads and viewpoints like Lake Louise and Moraine Lake (seasonal).
-It's a fantastic way to avoid parking headaches and enjoy the scenery.
+Banff's public bus system connects the townsite with popular trailheads and viewpoints like Lake Louise and Moraine Lake.
+It's an excellent way to access these busy areas without the stress of parking.

 Rental Car